SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 [ 2 days later ]
 ```

-Then put in the rest of your message on the next line.
+Then put the rest of your message on the next line.
 The bracketed text can be a time jump, a new location, or anything else.
 The "***" (hilariously named a "dinkus") tells the AI that the scene has changed, and the bracketed text gives that more context.

 ### The AI keeps repeating specific words/phrases, what do I do?